 Embedding a form in a page or post is really easy.
 Go to the page or post in which you want to embed your form.
 Click “Add form” and from the drop down menu choose “donation form.”
 In the “Insert Form” window, you can choose to “Show form name” or “Show form description.”
 Click “Add Form.”
 You’ll see this shortcode appear:

 WPForms is an online form builder made exclusively for WordPress.
-It has brilliant addon features, enabling you to create conversational forms, including surveys, event planning, job application, client feedback, and user registration forms to name a few.
+It has brilliant addon features, enabling you to create conversational forms, including surveys, event planning, job applications, client feedback, and user registration forms to name a few.

 And don’t forget, you can turn your existing forms into conversational forms with a few simple clicks.
 WPForms is not only easy to use and affordable, it’s also an amazing way to grow your business and your brand.